AhmedRagabMogoda/Write-Arabic-and-English-on-LCD/README.md

 The project you're working on involves writing a C program for an AVR microcontroller to display both English and custom characters (including Arabic letters and symbols) on an LCD screen.
-The program uses custom character generation to display non-standard characters that are not included in the LCD's built-in character set
+The program uses custom character generation to display non-standard characters that are not included in the LCD's built-in character set.

 ### Key Concepts